 Final Grades: Do not ask me to round up your grade.
-I will always round to the nearest whole number.
-My policy for rounding is that any grade that is XX.5 or higher will be rounded up to the next whole number.
+Any grade that is XX.5 or higher will be rounded up to the next whole number.
 Therefore, if you have an 85.5 your grade will be rounded up to an 86.
 However, if your grade was 85.4, then your grade would remain an 85.

-Gradebook: You will be able to view all graded exams and assignments in the Gradebook.
+Gradebook: You will be able to view your graded assignments, quizzes, and exams in the Gradebook.